CurveDocs/curve-docs/docs/crvUSD/monetarypolicy.md

         ```

 ## **Admin Ownership**

 ### `admin`
 !!! description "`MonetaryPolicy.admin() -> address: view`"

-    Getter for the admin of the contract, which is the Curve DAO OwnershipAgent.
+    Getter for the admin of the contract, which is the CurveOwnershipAgent.

     Returns: admin (`address`).